ruizaemon/Markov-Chain-Monte-Carlo-cryptography/README.md

 ### Probability of decrypt key on encrypted message

-Given an encrypted message and any decrypt key, we can calculate the likelihood of the decrypt key being correct by unscrambling the encrypted message then applying the `logn_pr_txt` function.
+Given an encrypted message and any decrypt key, we can calculate the likelihood of the decrypt key being correct, $p$(encrypted_message | decrypt_key), by unscrambling the encrypted message then applying the `logn_pr_txt` function.

 ```
 >> frank_encrypted_double = char2double(frank_encrypted_txt)